3 Case Studies of Digital Ethnography from MarketResponse

 In Digital Ethnography studies, research participants are asked to join an invite-only online space in which the market researcher prepares a few assignments.
 For example, this can be asking participants to keep an online journal, engage in forum discussions or create digital mood boards.

 Digital Ethnography allows the market researcher to validate research results gathered through other means (like surveys) because it focuses more on how people behave rather than what they say.
 If done well, the researcher can collect a lot of rich and unstructured data that allows her to paint a detailed picture of people’s habits, opinions and beliefs related to a certain subject.
+Computer assisted qualitative data analysis has revolutionized the this process by empowering researchers with powerful software tools that efficiently organize, code,

 #1: ATB Brightside Used it to Develop Successful New Banking Products